bearyogi/Edrone-Task/README.md

 * [Contact](#Contact)

 ## General
-This is an application to generate distinct permutation of given signs. / As a user, one can choose minimal and maximal size of permutation, amount of permutations and possible chars. / This is a web application hosted on Tomcat server, on default port 8082./ Data is stored in local database and can be grabbed as a downloaded text file./ POST requests are supported parallelly./
+This is an application to generate distinct permutation of given signs. \
+As a user, one can choose minimal and maximal size of permutation, amount of permutations and possible chars. \
+This is a web application hosted on Tomcat server, on default port 8082.\
+Data is stored in local database and can be grabbed as a downloaded text file.\
+POST requests are supported parallelly.\

 ## Techstack: